kizniche/Mycodo/docs/API.md

 Parameters:

 -  **controller_type** - the type of controller being activated.
-Options are: "Conditional", "LCD", "Input", "Math", "Output", "PID", "Trigger", or "Custom".
+Options are: "Conditional", "LCD", "Input", "Math", "Output", "PID", "Trigger", or "Function".
 -  **controller_id** - the unique ID of the controller to activate.

 ### controller_deactivate()